bareos/bareos/docs/manuals/en/new_main_reference/source/chapter05/quickstart.rst

 :index:`[TAG=Testing->Configuration Files] <pair: Testing; Configuration Files>`

-You can test if your configuration file is syntactically correct by running the appropriate daemon with the :option:`-t` option.
+You can test if your configuration file is syntactically correct by running the appropriate daemon with the ``-t`` option.
 The daemon will process the configuration file and print any error messages then terminate.

 As the |bareosDir| and |bareosSd| runs as user **bareos**, testing the configuration should be done as **bareos**.